 Cal.
 Code Regs., tit.
-14, sect.
-15304 (f) provides that projects which consist of minor public or private alterations in the condition of land, water, and/or vegetation which do not involve removal of healthy, mature, scenic trees except for forestry and agricultural purposes are categorically exempt from the provisions of CEQA.
-In this project, the EVSE will be installed at fully developed sites.
-EVSE will be installed in pre-existing parking lots.
+14, sec.
+15304 provides that projects which consist of minor public or private alterations in the condition of land, water, and/or vegetation which do not involve the removal of healthy, mature, scenic trees except for forestry and agricultural purposes are categorically exempt from the provisions of CEQA.
+In this project, the L2 charging ports will be installed at fully developed sites.
+L2 charging ports will be installed to pre-existing LED light posts or strategically placed inside parking lots and parking structures on designated parking spots.
 These areas currently do not support riparian habitat, federally protected wetlands, or migratory corridors.
 Additionally, special status plants, animals, or natural communities are not expected to be found within close proximity to the affected facilities.
-Therefore, the project falls within section 15304.
+Therefore, the project falls within section 15304 and will not have a significant effect on the environment.